Happy-Ferret/cafe/doc/prelude.md

 ##### `*version*`
-global symbol bound to the Lua version currently in use, and the semver version of the compiler itsel.f
+global symbol bound to the Lua version currently in use, and the semver version of the compiler itself

 ## Functions